 7. Average rent for a 2 bedroom in Minneapolis = $1,984

 We can’t let that happen.
 Privatizing public housing will deepen the racial and class divides already challenging Minneapolis.
-Flipping public housing into RAD and Section 18 Demolition and Disposition which will be privately owned which will then flip to high end market-rate units hurts low-income families, but all Minneapolis families will feel the pain of less available public and income based which are the real affordable housing options.
+Flipping public housing into RAD and Section 18 Demolition and Disposition which will be privately owned which will then flip to high-end market-rate units hurts low-income families, but all Minneapolis families will feel the pain of less available public housing which is income based housing which is the real affordable housing option.

 Keeping public housing under public control means that people come first!